Pl-M/Book-Reader/README.md

 ### Why does this program exist?
 There are several reasons I decided to create it.
 First and foremost I have studied Java for a while and the best way to study a new programming language is to write something in it.
-The other reason is that I like reading books on my PC and I miss some features (e.g. smooth autoscrolling).
+The other reason is that I like reading books on my PC and I miss some features in existing programs (e.g. cross-platformity and smooth autoscrolling).

 ### The main features of BookJP Reader
 * It is free.